qor/media/README.md

-## Introduction
+## Media Library

-Media Library is a [Golang](http://golang.org/) library based on [GORM](https://github.com/jinzhu/gorm), it will add uploading files to cloud or other destinations with support for image cropping and resizing features to any structs.
+Media Library is a [Golang](http://golang.org/) library based on [GORM](https://github.com/jinzhu/gorm), used to add uploading files to cloud or other destinations with support for image cropping and resizing features to any structs.

-It is easy to be extend to support any cloud storages, rightnow, it has filesystem, s3, aliyun, qiniu support.
+It is easy to be extend to support any cloud storages, right now, it provide filesystem, s3, aliyun, qiniu support.

 ## Usage

-Media library is using [GORM](https://github.com/jinzhu/gorm)'s callbacks to process files, so you needs to register callbacks to gorm DB first, do it like:
+Media library is using [GORM](https://github.com/jinzhu/gorm)'s callbacks to process files, so you need to register callbacks to gorm DB first, do it like:

 ```go
 import "github.com/jinzhu/gorm"